WICG/bundle-preloading/subresource-loading.md

 #### Q: Is it necessary to split into chunks, rather than naming individual resources?

-**A**: Moderately large modern webapps are estimated to often contain on the order of tens of thousands of source JavaScript modules, but then break down into tens or hundreds of entry-points/loadable/cacheable units.
-It is not practical to ship information from the client to the server, or the server to the client, about tens of thousands of resources, but hundreds may be practical.
-Hash-based digests can sometimes help, but with too many resources, either the hash digest may get too big or the error rate may get too high.
+**A**: If the resources are individually named, then it might be necessary to name them in the `<script type=loadbundle>` manifest.
+Depending on how many resources are loaded, this may or may not be too many.
+If JavaScript is bundled into fewer resources using the [module fragments](https://github.com/littledan/proposal-module-fragments/) proposal, then the pressure may be reduced a bit.

+Breaking into more, smaller chunks, or at the limit, individual resources, turns the knob towards transmitting more metadata (both from the server to the client, and from the client to the server) in exchange for getting better cache granularity.
+Whether chunking makes sense in general depends on whether resources have a consistent grouping to build off of, or whether, in practice, they are fairly independent in their distribution.

-If chunking is not done at the resource bundle level, it would be necessary at some other level (e.g., using existing bundler/downleveling strategies to emulate ES module semantics, rather than shipping native ES modules to the browser).
-[This previous version](https://gist.github.com/littledan/e01801001c277b0be03b1ca54788505e) sketched out an approach to individual resources, rather than chunks, being used in bundling.
+[This gist](https://gist.github.com/littledan/e01801001c277b0be03b1ca54788505e) and [this document](https://docs.google.com/document/d/11t4Ix2bvF1_ZCV9HKfafGfWu82zbOD7aUhZ_FyDAgmA/edit?disco=AAAAHioQK1I&usp_dm=false&ts=5fef03c5) sketched out various approaches to individual resources, rather than chunks, being used in bundle subset serving.

 #### Q: Why associate bundle loading with fetches to URLs, rather than exposing an imperative API?